gcobb321/icloud3_v3_docs/docs/README.md

 - Introduces the many features and components of iCloud3
 - Describes how to migration from v2 to v3
-- Provides step-by-step to install and configure iCloud3, it's components and it's supporting components (iCloud Account and the Mobile App)
+- Provides step-by-step lo to install and configure iCloud3, it's components and it's supporting components (iCloud Account and the Mobile App)
 - Highlights the configuration screens and parameters
 - Provides example screens, automations and scripts